The Bourne Non-Identity.

 The filmmakers (director-writer Tony Gilroy and co-writer Dan Gilroy) are trying to retroactively tell us that the Jason Bourne we know (created by author Robert Ludlum) from the past three films has always been one of these “super-soldiers” as well, which is why David Strathairn and Stacy Keach and Joan Allen were trying to kill him in all those films.
 Wait!
 Wasn’t Bourne just a well-trained assassin?
 He wasn’t “enhanced”!
 Was he?
 Are these writers George Lucasing us with midi-chlorians?

-The difference between Cross and Bourne is: when all those assassins came after Jason Bourne, we cared.
+The difference between Cross and Bourne is: when all those assassins were trying to kill Jason Bourne, we cared.

 The filmmakers know this, and continually insert reminders of Matt Damon into the script.
 There is a scene where Paddy Considine exits a doorway and is shot in the head – a scene lifted directly from THE BOURNE ULTIMATUM.
 It’s meant to be happening in this movie’s timeline right now, meaning that they’re implying Matty is running around just offscreen somewhere.
 But it only reminds us that if this movie is happening while a better BOURNE movie is going on just offscreen somewhere – we’d rather be watching that BOURNE movie.